martn2023/housing-prices-ML-supervised-learning/README.md

 ## Author's context:
 I've built out some basic web apps, but this would be my first AI/ML project.

+This is a classic ML/supervised learning exercise where I'll try to figure learn about predicting housing price predictions.
+An ex-Google dev showed me an industry standard book:
+[Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646) by Aurelien Geron.
+Knowing what I know now, I don't think this was a beginner-friendly book.

 ## What I built:
 - Using ML (supervised learning), I discovered the best way to predict an individual house's market value based on parameters such as size, location, and age (much like Zillow.com's Zestimate feature) At a high-level.
 Findings are presented in chronologically-numbered Jupyter notebooks: